ronanchris/YoutubeScribe/docs/USER_GUIDE.md

 - Change your password through the profile settings
 - Manage your notification preferences
 - View your usage statistics

-## Administrator Functions

-Administrators have additional capabilities:

-### User Management

-- View all registered users
-- Create invitation links for new users
-- Promote users to administrator status
-- Disable user accounts if needed

-### Content Oversight

-- View summaries created by all users
-- Monitor system usage and performance

 ## Working with Summaries